j0shcd/ml4pm-project/README.md

 ### Regression Model
 - build basic CNN to try and regress all control vars into a "measurement type" vector (stat_coil_tmp, water_circ_flow, ph_current, ...)
 - use cross-validation/dataloaders w/ CNN
-- predict "probability of anomaly" from 0 to 1 for each sample based on reconstruction error
+- predict "probability of anomaly" from 0 to 1 for each sample based on normalised reconstruction error

 ### Unsupervised Learning Model
 - Train autoencoder on VG5 pump/turbine
 - Compare distance (can use MSE) between bottleneck layers (when input is healthy vs anomaly).
 Threshold based on this like before (3 standard deviations away from mean)
-- predict "probability of anomaly" for autoencoder for each sample.
+- predict "probability of anomaly" for autoencoder for each sample by normalising reconstruction error.

 ### Isolation Forest
 - Use bottleneck features as input to isolation forest